 - Continue to educate ourselves as an institution on anti-racism, with continued learning across our staff team and trustee board.
 This is planned through a series of sessions with invited speakers to open dialogue within the broader staff team, and create connection to the work of the Anti-Racism Working Group and broaden momentum.
 The aim is for this to create a culture of challenge, reflection, and continued dialogue over a period of months and years.

-- As part of our business and programme planning for 21-22, and under the changed operational and financial climate, we are working towards a new programme strand building on the achievements we have made to date within our learning and public programmes.
+- As part of our business and programme planning for 21-23, and under the changed operational and financial climate, we are working towards new programme strands building on the achievements we have made to date within our learning and public programmes.
 This will open up greater opportunity for local participation and partnerships, expand employment opportunities and allow for increased flexibility to respond to need and opportunities.
 It will be a priority to strengthen opportunities for Black people and people of colour, and connect with partners with which we can share expertise, connections and resources to provide targeted support.

 - We will continue to commission and recruit Black people and people of colour within our residencies, exhibitions, learning and public programmes.
 We will increase representation across all of these strands, ensuring opportunities for individual voices to be amplified through our communications and platforms.